SixArm/gitconfig-settings/README.md

 ## Alias commands

-Here are some of our favorites; for the complete list, see `gitconfig.d`.
+Here are some of our favorites.
+For more, see `gitconfig.d/alias*`.

 Get all updates to our project: